Ukaypromise/Ukaypromise/README.md

   <h2> About me </h2>

-  I'm proactive and a pragmatic individual with a str ong passion for technology and software engineering looking to work with great people and solve challenging problems.
+  I'm proactive and a pragmatic individual with a strong passion for technology and software engineering looking to work with great people and solve challenging problems.
 Ever eager to learn and work outside of my comfort zone. 🔭 I’m currently a full time student at Microverse Inc. 🌱 Currently learning Full Stack Web Development (Ruby on Rails, JavaScript and React). 👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails related Projects.

 **My goal as a developer is to build digital solutions that solve real-world problems, provide value for businesses, and help people.**